FOSSILGUY.COM

 Origins of the Megalodon shark - Megalodon History and Evolution

 Most paleontologists believe the Megatooth shark lineage dates back to the giant mackerel shark of the Paleocene, Otodus obliquus.
 Otodus was the top predator of the Paleocene oceans.
 Throughout the Eocene Otodus teeth became more and more serrated.
 The Eocene Tologaysor (say that 3 times in a row) formation in Kazakhstan shows this transition nicely.
-Each zone of the formation has Otodus teeth that are slightly more serrated over geologic time until they start looking like an early Carcharocles tooth.
+Each zone of the formation has Otodus teeth that are slightly more serrated over geologic time until they start looking like early megalodon teeth.

 Megalodon is NOT related to the Great White Shark.
 Their evolutionary lines are very different.
 To learn about Great White shark origins and evolution, go to the GREAT WHITE SHARK GALLERY page.

 Over time the Megatooth shark went through slight morphological changes.
 The teeth became more regularly serrated, the Otodus cusps got smaller, the crown got broader, and the overall size increased.
-Paleontologists assigned each slight tooth change of the Megatooth shark to a new Carcharocles species.
-The Megatooth shark reached its high mark as C. megalodon, a shark of monstrous proportions.
+Paleontologists assigned each slight tooth change of the Megatooth shark to a new Otodus species.
+The Megatooth shark reached its high mark as O. megalodon, a shark of monstrous proportions.

 Today there is a push by many Paleontologists to simplify the entire lineage and call every genera Otodus.
 So today, one can hear Otodus megalodon or Carcharocles megalodon depending on which paleontologist one asks.